B612-Asteroid-Institute/adam_home/README.md

 ## Other configurations

 Sometimes you might need to use an ADAM development server (e.g. for experimental APIs or developing ADAM client/server).
 Create a separate ADAM configuration for that workspace.

 ```
-# Set up an environment e.g. `experimental_dev`.
+# Set up a configuration e.g. "experimental_dev"
-# The URL points to the ADAM server you specify, plus the path to the API (`/_ah/api/adam/v1`).
+# The URL points to the ADAM server you specify, plus the path to the API.
 adamctl login experimental_dev https://example-adam-server.com/_ah/api/adam/v1

 # Set your workspace ID.
 Whoever owns the development server should be